rcst/rim/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* single-quoted other software in the DESCRIPTION file
+* single-quoted Maxima other software in the DESCRIPTION file
 * written tests that are skipped if Maxima is not installed
 * added the required the required version of Maxima (with which I have been testing)
-* added forwarding of warning messages from Maxima to R
+* added forwarding of warning messages from Maxima to R, including a test that is also skipped if Maxima is not installed